ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 ## Setting FPGA Display Parameters
 This tutorial shows you how to configure the **FPGA Display Parameters** to change the images displayed during tap acquisition.

 The logic and front panel controls for FPGA display parameters are shared for all PXIe-148X getting started examples.
-Therefore, you can use the acquisition [Setting FPGA Display Parameters](gse-acq-common.md#setting-fpga-display-parameters) tutorial for for steps associated with setting FPGA display parameters on the Tap Example VI, while following the procedure specified in the [Performing a Simple Continuous Tap Acquisition](gse-tap-basic.md#performing-a-simple-continuous-tap-acquisition) tutorial for configuring and running the Tap and Acquisition Example VIs.
+Therefore, you can use the acquisition [Setting FPGA Display Parameters](gse-acq-common.md#setting-fpga-display-parameters) tutorial for the steps associated with setting FPGA display parameters on the Tap Example VI, while following the procedure specified in the [Performing a Simple Continuous Tap Acquisition](gse-tap-basic.md#performing-a-simple-continuous-tap-acquisition) tutorial for configuring and running the Tap and Acquisition Example VIs.

 ### Displaying Acquired Images
 1. Complete the steps associated with setting FPGA display parameters in the acquisition [Displaying Acquired Images](gse-acq-common.md#displaying-acquired-images) tutorial while following the procedure specified in the [Performing a Simple Continuous Tap Acquisition](gse-tap-basic.md#performing-a-simple-continuous-tap-acquisition).